aarontxz/llm_backend/README.md

 1. Python 3.8 or higher installed on your system.
 2. MongoDB setted up with a database named chat_db
+3. have your own OPENAI_API_KEY ready in the .env file in the app folder.

 ### Normal set up